 The challenging climb of Frenchman's Cap provides rewarding views. | Sorrel Wilby

 Renowned for its fantastic and unique bushwalking opportunities, Tasmania is a mecca for people interested in exploring the wilderness on their own two feet.
 From mountainous peaks, ancient rainforests, white, sandy beaches and buttongrass plains, there’s no shortage of treks that explore Tasmania’s stunning imagery.
-However, if you like your treks a little more challenging, with a chance to get out of your comfort zone and really test yourself, we’ve narrowed down Tasmania’s most hardcore hikes.
+However, if you like your treks a little more challenging, with a chance to get out of your comfort zone and really test yourself, we’ve narrowed down Tasmania’s best, most hardcore hikes.
 While they may not require an Olympian level of fitness, you will need to train for these treks – however the rewards of incomparable scenery and the satisfaction that comes from a great day on the trail are priceless!
 Are you up for the challenge?
-Check out Tasmania’s hardcore hikes!
+Check out the best of Tasmania’s hardcore hikes!

 The South Coast Track is undoubtedly one of last great wilderness treks in Australia, and is also known as one of Tassie’s toughest multi-day treks.
 Crossing the unspoiled wilderness of Tasmania’s southernmost shores, this challenging, 9 day trek covers 85 kilometers over a variety of Tasmanian landscapes – from empty beaches, towering rainforests, and alpine heights.
 You can expect to carry a full pack of up to 20 kg’s, walking 10-15 kms each day across remote walking tracks, sometimes across river crossings, muddy moors and steep ascents.
 The Pro’s, however, reward tenfold.
 The ever-changing landscape, pristine wilderness and abundance of wildlife make it all worthwhile – not to mention the feeling of elation and pride as you finish the trek!